Arthur Godfrey: Recordings

 Two radio monologues proved to be audience favorites and were rebroadcast on several occasions by popular demand, and later on his television show.
 They were "What is a Boy?" and a follow-up, "What is a Girl?"
 With the skilled addition of sentimental music, both monologues captured the essence of what made parents love their children, fondly describing the highly varied personality traits of each child as the monologue progressed.
-Each monologue struck a chord with everyone who heard it.
 "What is a Boy?" in particular proved to be so popular that it was released as one of Godfrey's records, which he issued on Columbia Records (Record no. 39487) in the summer of 1951, with "What is a Girl?" on the B-side of the record.
 It reached the top of the Billboard charts in August 1951, one of several successful records Godfrey released between 1947 and 1952.

-In 1947, Godfrey had a surprise hit record with the novelty "Too Fat Polka (She's Too Fat For Me)" written by Ross MacLean and Arthur Richardson.
+In 1947, Godfrey had a surprise hit record with the novelty "Too Fat Polka (She's Too Fat for Me)" written by Ross MacLean and Arthur Richardson.
 The song reached number two in the US charts and its popularity led to the Andrews Sisters recording a version adapted to the women's point-of-view.
 In general, Godfrey despised most of his novelty recordings, including "Too Fat Polka", which was his biggest-selling record with over one million copies sold.

 Godfrey's other record hits included "Candy and Cake"; "Dance Me Loose".
 "I'm Looking Over a Four Leaf Clover"; "Slap 'Er Down Again, Paw"; "Slow Poke"; and "The Thing".